-Hooper honoured by Canada's Sports Hall of Fame
+Charmaine Hooper was inducted to Canada’s Sports Hall of Fame on 18 October 2012.

 Charmaine Hooper was officially honoured by Canada’s Sports Hall of Fame as part of the Class of 2012 on 18 October 2012.
 Hooper was inducted along with bobsledder Pierre Lueders, hockey’s Scott Niedermayer, skaters Jamie Salé and David Pelletier, rower Derek Porter, speed skater Jeremy Wotherspoon as well as builders Marion Lay and Doc Seaman.
 The event took place at the Calgary Telus Convention Centre.